Tudat/tudat/tutorials/applicationWalkthroughs/unperturbedEarthOrbitingSatellite.rst

    std::map< double, Eigen::VectorXd > integrationResult = dynamicsSimulator.getEquationsOfMotionNumericalSolution( );

-Where the map key is the time at each step in the integration, and the value is the corresponding Cartesian state of Asterix w.r.t. the Earth, in the J2000 reference frame.
+where the retrieved result is a :literal:`std::map` where the key :literal:`double` is the time at each step in the integration, and the value, :literal:`Eigen::VectorXd`, is the corresponding Cartesian state of Asterix w.r.t. the Earth, in the J2000 reference frame.
 To analyze/plot your numerical results further using e.g. Matlab, you can print the output to a text file as follows:

 .. code-block:: cpp